Birkenhead

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Birkenhead has nine active public transport stops, all serving buses.
-These stops are covered by ten routes that together facilitate 251 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically living 166 meters from the nearest stop.
-Most Birkenhead residents commute outward.
-Cars remain the primary mode of transport at 89%, while trains account for 6%.
-On average, there are 1.3 vehicles per dwelling.
+Birkenhead has nine active public transport stops, all offering bus services.
+These stops are served by ten different routes that collectively facilitate 251 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 166 meters to the nearest stop.
+Most residents commute outward from Birkenhead, primarily using cars (89%).
+Train usage stands at 6%.
+The area has an average vehicle ownership of 1.3 per dwelling.

 According to the 2021 Census, only 7.3% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 35 trips per day across all routes, translating to approximately 27 weekly trips per individual stop.
+Service frequency averages 35 trips per day across all routes, equating to approximately 27 weekly trips per stop.

 Frequently Asked Questions - Transport